SESARLab/mfh-dl-performace-testing/thesis.md

     TBLPROPERTIES ("skip.header.line.count"="1");
 ```

-Then I loaded the data from the external table into `dl_measurements`, computing the partition_date from  with the following SQL statement:
+Finally, data was loaded from the external table into `dl_measurements` with the following SQL statement that computes the belonging `insertion_date` partition starting from the `insertion_timestamp`.

 ```sql
 FROM dl_measurements_external